 About Northrop Grumman Innovation Systems, Inc.

 Northrop Grumman's major military systems include manned and autonomous aircraft such as the Global Hawk drone, a next-generation B-21 Raider bomber, and fuselage sections for the F-35 Lightening.
 Other products and services include various command, control, communications, computer, intelligence, surveillance, and reconnaissance (C4ISR) systems that support the military from the ground, the air, and space.
 The company also offers software and services in support of national security for the US and its allies.
-The 2018 acquisition of Orbital ATK added space vehicles, satellites, ammunition, and missile propulsion systems.
-The US government accounts for more than 80% of Northrop Grumman's sales.
+The US government accounts for about 85% of Northrop Grumman's sales.